s2aluru/DSProjects/README.md

 # Srilatha Aluru

 <br/>
-I'm a freelance Data Scientist with experience executing data driven solutions and a Principal Software Engineer with 15 years of experience implementing enterprise wide software solutions in Health sciences using various Microsoft, Oracle technologies.
+I'm a freelance Data Scientist passionate about executing data solutions and a Principal Software Engineer with 15 years of experience implementing enterprise wide software solutions in Health sciences using various Microsoft, Oracle technologies.
 I got interested in Data Science/Machine Learning and completed online <a href="https://credentials.edx.org/credentials/112d93eb68e5489ab0cde4589a0335fa/"> Micro-Masters degree</a> in Data Science from University of San Deigo in Decemeber 2018.
 Along with the course work, I have done freelancing for couple of companies and delivered useful insights.

 <br/>
 <br/>